f3-factory/F3com-data/databases/main.md

 Use the `dry()` method to check if you've maneuvered beyond the limits of the result set. `dry()` will return TRUE if you try `skip(-1)` on the first record.
 It will also return TRUE if you `skip(1)` on the last record that meets the retrieval criteria.

-The `load()` method accepts a second argument: an array of options containing key-value pairs such as:-
+The `load()` method accepts a second argument: an array of options containing key-value pairs such as:

 ``` php
 $user->load(